 So when you're looking for a new bulb, look for lumens -- or how bright the bulb is.
 Now that's a pretty bright idea!

-Beginning in 2012, the common lightbulbs we use will be required to be about 25% more energy efficient to meet the new efficiency standards of the bipartisan Energy Independence and Security Act of 2007 (EISA 2007).
+Beginning in 2012, the efficiency standards of the bipartisan Energy Independence and Security Act of 2007 (EISA 2007) required the common light bulbs we use to be about 25% more energy efficient.